skywhisperz/VideoCompressionTool/README.md

 # VideoCompressionTool
-A tool I decided to make since I got tired of writing the same FFMPEG command over and over again, so I decided to automate it.
+A tool I decided to make since I got tired of writing the same FFMPEG command over and over again, so I decided to automate it.<br>

 The sole and only purpose of this utility is compressing videos.
-I use Discord a lot and they added their stupid 10MB upload limit which basically isn't enough for any kind of decent quality video, and online compression tools cost money for some reason.<br>
+I use Discord a lot and they added their stupid 10MB upload limit which basically isn't enough for any kind of decent quality video, and online compression tools cost money for some reason.<br><br>

 **How to use?** <br>